About the Program

 - Supporting C3P institutions during the recruitment process and aiding in the retention of the cohorts participating in the program;

 - Providing guided pathways for SFS Scholars, including assessing workforce readiness through a series of assessments related to NICE work roles and using an e-portfolio system for students to document their skills for potential employers;

 - Increasing the number of cyber professionals working in federal jobs; and

 - Expanding the number of community college principal investigators and institutional capacity for effective grant/fiscal management for the SFS program.

 By accomplishing these goals, CSUSB will help build the institutional capacity required for community colleges to independently run successful SFS programs on their campuses and increase the diversity of students enrolling in these programs, thereby increasing the number of cybersecurity professionals in federal, state, local, and tribal employment.

 Current C3P Scholars

-Click here to access the C3P program website for calendars, Portfolium pathway/milestone information & Canvas resources, current events, FISMA syllabus/videos/resources, NICE Challenge & Portfolium workshop videos, Pertinent Contacts, and various training, internship, and employment resources.
+Click here to access the C3P program website for calendars, Portfolium pathway/milestone information and Canvas resources, current events, FISMA syllabus/videos/resources, NICE Challenge and Portfolium workshop videos, pertinent contacts, and various training, internship, and employment resources.